GoUpNumber/gun.fun/src/bet/propose.md

 `<value>` can either a specific quantity of Bitcoin with denomination or `all` to bet all available coins in the wallet.

-The command will output the proposal as a `#` delimited string with the binary data encoded with `base2048`.
+The command will output the proposal as a `#` delimited string with the binary data encoded with [base2048].

-The binary data includes the on-chain input the proposer is using for the bet.
+> ⚠️The binary data includes the on-chain input the proposer is using for the bet.
-These are unencrypted and viewable by anyone.
+> These are unencrypted and viewable by anyone.
-Therefore, **if you are posting the proposal publicly you must first ask yourself whether you really want these on-chain inputs to be linked to the identity that posts the proposal**.
+> Therefore, **if you are posting the proposal publicly you must first ask yourself whether you really want these on-chain inputs to be linked to the identity that posts the proposal**.

 ### Change